Implementing ISO 27001

 Before you can reap the many benefits of ISO 27001, you first need to familiarize yourself with the Standard and its core requirements.
 The ISO/IEC 27001:2013, ISO/IEC 27002:2013, and ISO 27000:2018 standards will serve as your main points of reference.

 Assemble a project team and initiate the project

 You will first need to appoint a project leader to manage the project (if it will be someone other than yourself).
 Second, you will need to embark on an information-gathering exercise to review senior-level objectives and set information security goals.
 Third, you should develop a project plan and project risk register.

-The ISO 27001 Documentation Toolkit includes a range of project tools that will help you tackle the ISMS.
+This toolkit includes a range of project tools that will help you tackle the ISMS.

 The Lead Implementer training course teaches you how to implement an ISMS from beginning to end, including how to overcome common pitfalls and challenges.

 A gap analysis helps you determine which areas of the organization aren’t compliant with ISO 27001, and what you need to do to become compliant.

 This toolkit includes an ISO 27001:2013 and ISO 27002:2013 gap analysis tool that will help you assess your organization against the Standard’s requirements.

 A specialist, in-person review of your current information security posture against the requirements of ISO/IEC 27001:2013.